AaronBratcher/AgileDB/README.md

 - For any method that returns an optional, that value is nil if an error occured and could not return a proper value.

 ## DBObject Protocol ##
-- DBbjects can have the following types saved and read to the DB: DBObject, Int, Double, String, Date, Bool, Dictionary, Codable Struct [DBObject], [Int], [Double], [String], [Date], [Dictionary], [Codable Struct] (Dictionary and Struct and array alternatives saved as JSON text in DB column).
+- DBbjects can have the following types saved and read to the DB: DBObject, Int, Double, String, Date, Bool, Dictionary, Codable Struct [DBObject], [Int], [Double], [String], [Date], [Dictionary], [Codable Struct].
 All properties may be optional.
 For DBObject properties, the key is stored so the referenced objects can be edited and saved independently
 - Bool properties read from the database will be interpreted as follows: An integer 0 = false and any other number is true.
 For string values "1", "yes", "YES", "true", and "TRUE" evaluate to true.

 ### Protocol Definition ###